-Making the dough either becomes a weekend project with the kids – because they love being my little sous-chefs or if the weekend is just too crowded with activitiy, I make and freeze dough after they’re asleep.
+Making the dough either becomes a weekend project with the kids – because they love being my little sous-chefs or if the weekend is just too crowded, I make and freeze dough after they’re asleep.
 Have I woken up before dawn to batch bake before school?
-Why yes…but please don’t, it’s much easier to enjoy this project when you have some wiggle room in the schedule.
+Why yes…but please don’t.
+It’s much easier to enjoy this project when you have some wiggle room in the schedule.

-The dough making step is pretty quick, typically 20 – 30 minutes, depending on the complexity of what you decide to make or if you have little hands helping you.
+The dough making step, is pretty quick, typically 20 – 30 minutes.
+It depends on the complexity of what you decide to make and if you have little hands helping you.

 Choosing The Right Recipes:

 - Cookies – without fillings, frostings or meringues (keep it simple when freezing).